"This Post contains affiliate links; this means we earn commissions if you shop through the links on this page"

 This is good for bringing the attention of your blog users to an important element on the sidebar.
 WP Sticky sidebar makes it visible at all times, so it never gets unseen.

 The plugin uses the CSS class id of the sidebar element to identify what to make sticky.
-So you need to fill in this filled in the plugin setting page.
+So you need to fill in this filled-in plugin setting page.
 You can get the element class ID by looking up your website page source code in the browser.

 If your theme uses #secondary” id for the sidebar menu, the plugin works straight-out-of-the-box.